lada-zabotkina/lada-zabotkina/README.md

-Hi, I’m @lada-zabotkina, PM
+Hi, I’m @lada-zabotkina, PM.
 I'm here just to observe

 <!---
 lada-zabotkina/lada-zabotkina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.